toepoke/mapsed/README.md

 ### disablePoi *(bool)*

-On the Google Map places of interest (POI) can be clicked.
-This is the normal behaviour on a Google Map.
-Sometimes you may not want to distract your users with POI that isn't part of your audience's concerns.
-For instance my website - [my website](http://toepoke.co.uk/) - is geared towards 5-a-side football, so showing locations of cinemas isn't of interest.
+On a map, Google adds places of interest hotspots that can be clicked.
+These might point to a local park or a cinema and bring up details about that *place*.

+Ordinarily this is quite useful, however if it's outside the concern of your audience you may not wish to distract them.
+For instance [our audience](http://toepoke.co.uk/) is concerned with football venues, so cinemas aren't of interest to them at that time.

+The **disablePoi** setting turns off these point of interest hotspots.
+However POI cannot be turned off with [styled maps](https://developers.google.com/maps/documentation/javascript/styling).

 ### allowAdd *(bool)*